-The Universal Search feature searches through the pages, files, HTML, and metadata of sites included in your GDPR subscription.
+The Universal Search feature searches through the pages, files, HTML, and metadata of sites included in your Data Privacy subscription.

 This is particularly useful if you hold personal data on someone who has invoked their "right to be forgotten" or requested that their data be erased/changed under the rules of GDPR.

 A quick search will show you where their information appears and where to start prioritizing your efforts.